kriasoft/react-firebase-starter/README.md

 ### How to Deploy

+1. Create a new **Google Cloud** project and **Cloud SQL** database.
+2. Open your Google Cloud project in **Firebase** dashboard and configure Facebook authentication.
-Set Firebase project IDs for production and development environments in `.firebaserc` file, then:
+3. Update Firebase project IDs for production and development environments in `.firebaserc` file.
+4. Save Firebase API key, authentication domain and GPC service key in Firebase Functions environment.
+For example `firebase functions:config:set api.key="..." auth.domain="..."`
+5. Update database host/user/password in either `.env` or `.env.local` file and migrate your Cloud SQL database schema to the latest version by running `yarn db-migrate`.
+6. Finally, deploy your application by running:

 ```bash
 $ yarn deploy                      # Build the app and deploy to development environment